 CISS is incorporated as a regular part of Castle Craig Hospital's intake and follow-up procedures.
 Baseline CISS forms were completed by staff from information gathered at the first assessment.
-They were then completed again during follow-up interviews on average about 1.3 years later.
-A table of CISS scores and interview dates was extracted from the hospital database and delivered to Christo Research Systems for analysis.
+They were then completed again during follow-up interviews on average about 50 weeks later.
+A table of entry and exit dates for all Lanarkshire patients was extracted from the hospital database and delivered to Christo Research Systems for analysis along with relevant CISS forms.